Take lomitapide at bedtime - this should be at least two hours after your evening meal so that your stomach is empty when you take the capsule.

 - Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
 It will give you more information about lomitapide and will provide you with a full list of the side-effects which you could experience from taking it.

-- If you forget to take a dose one evening, miss it out completely.
+- If you forget to take a dose one evening, miss it out completely but try to remember your next dose at the usual time.
 Do not 'double up' on the next evening to make up for missing the dose.

 Getting the most from your treatment